Quantum-Codes/HacktoberFest-2024-Lost-and-Found/README.md

 2. Create a new project.
 3. Navigate to **APIs & Services > Credentials** and create a new Service Account.
 4. Add a role to your service account, such as **Editor** or **Viewer**.
 5. Create a JSON key for your service account, and download it.
-Save this file as `credSheetsDemo.json` in the root directory of your project.
+Save this file as `credSheets.json` in the root directory of your project.
+6. Enable the Google Drive API on the Google Cloud Console
-6. Share the Google Sheets document with your Service Account email address.
+7. Share the Google Sheets document with your Service Account email address.

 For detailed instructions on setting up a Google Cloud Service Account, refer to the [Google Cloud documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).